lenhattan2313/winform-base/README.md

-# MyDashboard - WinForms Dashboard Application
+# MyDashboard - WPF Dashboard Application

-A modern Windows Forms dashboard application built with .NET 8, featuring a clean architecture with separation of concerns.
+A modern WPF dashboard application built with .NET 8, featuring a clean architecture with separation of concerns and beautiful XAML-based UI.

 ## 🏗️ Architecture